saifali1035/static_webiste_s3/README.md

 1. website.tf - main tf file and can be named anything , conatins s3 configuration and webiste configuration.
 2. variable.tf - bucket name is set as variable so it can be easily renamed.
 3. output.tf - output file give us the URL.
+We have one dir named web-files, which will have out website related files.